how to not get attached

 That was the question I asked in a recent YouTube video and the response I got was interesting.

-So many women admitted that they often fall too heavy too fast and therefore experience heartbreak quite often.
+So many women admitted that they tend to fall too heavy too fast and therefore experience heartbreak quite often.

 Which is what inspired today’s blog post.

 Being vulnerable and open while dating is a good thing, but it takes discernment and practice to know who to open up to and how much to give/ share.

 And in this post, I’m giving you a strategy on how to not get attached while dating so that you can move on quickly if things don’t work out.